Body Is the Ground of My Experience

 Lorraine O’Grady’s Natures

-This half-hour show, extracted from a longer video interview and produced in Canada for NCRA, focuses on O’Grady’s diptych “The Clearing” and explores issues of sex, nature and love in her work via a mix of the intellectual and the intimate.
+This half-hour show, extracted by Gosine from their longer video interview, made just before production began on Landscape (Western Hemisphre), focuses on O’Grady’s diptych “The Clearing” and explores issues of sex, nature and love in her work via a mix of the intellectual and the intimate.

 RADIO TRANSCRIPT ( . . . )